The Dashley's Kitchen

 Heavenly Inspiration

-One thing that makes this recipe all that more appealing is it's ingredient list!
+One thing that makes Christmas Morning Caramel Rolls all that more appealing are it's ingredient list!
 With a few pantry staples and can of crescent rolls you can have this ready to serve up with minimal effort!
 Plus, lets talk about the time you save by using a pre-made dough!

 All the ingredients for caramel rolls sit out in glass bowls on top of a table ready to be combined to make a delicious Christmas morning breakfast.